Wild-W/Civ6-RandomSeeder/README.md

   * `directory.txt` stores the path to the mod (default: C:\Program Files (x86)\Steam\steamapps\workshop\content\289070\2823800402)
   * `profiles.json` stores user created "profiles" (a random seed with an accompanying title)
 * If for whatever reason, the app has trouble reading `profiles.json` and/or `directory.txt` and it cannot be resolved within the app itself, you may delete those files to let the app regenerate them
-     * This will result in the loss of whatever data they stored, if this is an issue I would recommend opening the file to retrieve any important data before deletion
+     * This will result in the loss of whatever data they stored, if this is an issue I would recommend opening them to retrieve any important data before deletion

 #### When prompted for a directory, know that the app is looking for _any_ valid directory that includes a file named `RandomSeed.sql`.
-* This file will be found in any compatible mod's directory.
+* This file will be found in any [compatible mod](#compatibility)'s directory.

 _Steam users can find their Civ 6 workshop mod directory by following these steps:_